Multiple criminal investigative agencies within the U.S. are looking into the circumstances of the now-defunct Canadian crypto exchange QuadrigaCX.

 "If you have questions or concerns about your QuadrigaCX account, or if you believe you are a victim, please complete the below questionnaire," the release says, adding:

 The FBI and IRS-CI are legally required to provide victims of federal crimes with information, assistance and other resources.

-According to Fortune, the FBI has been investigating Quadriga since at least March, alongside the Royal Canadian Mounted Police.
+, the FBI has been investigating Quadriga since at least March, alongside the Royal Canadian Mounted Police.

 Quadriga's founder and CEO, Gerald Cotten, died during a charity trip to India in December, according to his widow, Jennifer Robertson.
 A month later, the exchange filed for creditor protection, with professional services firm Ernst and Young (EY) acting as the court-appointed monitor for the exchange.
 Though the exchange was said to be holding some $134 million in crypto, EY has been unable to locate any of its holdings (aside from 103 bitcoin accidentally transferred to an inaccessible wallet).